WoodrowCrawford/NewInventorySystem2/README.md

 Developed with Unreal Engine 4

+## Controls
+Press WASD to move
+Move the mouse to look around
+Press TAB to open the inventory
+Press the Escape key to quit the game

 ## What this system does:
 This system is an inventory system used to store and use items.
 The player can create and interact with the abstract obejects that they make.
 This can be used for a varity of things like an rpg game.